SitecorePowerShell/Console/Documentation/Markdown/Read-Variable.md

 ### EXAMPLE 1

-For a good understanding of all the Property types the Read-Variable commandlet accepts open the script located in the following item:
+For a good understanding of all the Property types the Read-Variable command accepts open the script located in the following item:
 /Examples/User Interaction/Read-Variable - Sample
 the script is located in the Script Library in the Master database.